jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 this under
 [this link](/machine/api/#using-the-asm-api-token).

-Next is the **Configuration**
+Next is the
+**Notifications** option,
-option, which allows you to
+which allows you to select
-select what notifications you
+which notifications you
-would like to receive via email.
+want to receive.
+When you click on it,
+you will see the
+**Notifications** matrix
+that shows you all the
+reports that our ASM
+generates.
-After clicking on it, you can
+There you can press the
+On/Off button to accept
+or reject the sending of
-use the check box next to each type of notification to allow or disallow it according to your preferences.
+each notification to your
+registered email.

 ![Select Notification](https://res.cloudinary.com/fluid-attacks/image/upload/v1646335539/docs/web/web_asm-user_select_notification.png)